The only at-risk 'casualties' from the John A. Macdonald statue toppling are outraged Wexiters

 The chirp of outraged tweets was so deafening for a spell one would almost have thought an army of infuriated crickets was marching into battle.

 Alberta Premier Jason Kenney, in high dudgeon, declared the fall of the statue to be the work of "a lawless band of thugs" who were attempting "to erase history."
-Elsewhere, drawing yet more inspiration from the defenders of Confederate statuary south of the 49th Parallel, he exclaimed: "This vandalism of our history and heroes must stop."
+Elsewhere, drawing yet more inspiration from the defenders of Confederate statuary south of the 49th parallel, he exclaimed: "This vandalism of our history and heroes must stop."

-With a sly dogwhistle at the Quebec authorities, Kenney offered to re-erect the monument here in Wild Rose Country, where presumably it would be safer than in a province where, bien sur, they don't even treat the language of Shakespeare with reverence.
+With a sly dogwhistle at the Quebec authorities, Kenney offered to re-erect the monument here in Wild Rose Country, where presumably it would be safer than in a province where, bien sûr, they don't even treat the language of Shakespeare with reverence.

 Presumably here in anglo-saxophone Alberta (AA), Sir John's blessed memory can be protected by that vigilante militia the UCP is pondering to assist in the rule of law when chronically underfunded lawful authorities are temporarily unavailable.